 A merchant has to go on a long journey, leaving his wife behind at home.
 He gives her a parrot placed under a magic spell to keep her company while he is away.

-As time goes on, the wife grows weary and is tempted to take a lover.
+As time goes on, the wife becomes bored and is tempted to take a lover.
 The parrot openly encourages her in this endeavour whilst secretly spinning a plot to prevent her from succeeding.